Healing Hashimoto’s Hypothyroidism in Portland is my passion. I’m Dr. Jolene Brighten and this is is a true story you may find close to home…

 Navigating your own health is like reading a book that is too close to your face.
 You know all the answers are right there, but it’s just way too close to make out the words.

 Enter Me.
 I stand back at the right distance to clearly read those words back to you.
-I take your entire story, along with your labs and paint a clear picture of how you got to where you are, what to do to fix it, and what’s coming down the pipeline if we don’t act now.
+I take your entire story, along with your labs and paint a clear picture.
+How you got to where you are, what to do to fix it, and what’s coming.
+If we don’t act now.

 But make no mistake, while I am guiding you and giving you direction, it is YOU who takes the step.
 It is you who does the work.